thundeerfang/guessmynumber/README.md

 * index.html: Contains the HTML structure of the game.
 * styles.css: Contains the CSS for styling the game.
 * script.js: Contains the JavaScript logic for the game.
+## How to Play
+1. Open the game in your browser.
+2. The game will generate a random number between 1 and 20.
+3. Enter your guess in the input field.
+4. Click the "Check!" button.
+5. The game will provide feedback on your guess:
+* "Too high!" if the guess is greater than the number.
+* "Too low!" if the guess is less than the number.
+* "Correct!" if the guess is equal to the number.
+6. The score will be displayed and updated based on the number of attempts.
+7. Click the "Again!" button to reset the game and start over.
+# Development
+## HTML (index.html)
+This file contains the basic structure of the game including the input field, buttons, and areas to display feedback and score.

+## CSS (styles.css)
+This file is responsible for the visual styling of the game.
+It ensures the game looks good and is user-friendly.

+## JavaScript (script.js)
+This file contains the core logic of the game:

+* Random number generation.
+* Handling user input and comparing it with the generated number.
+* Providing feedback to the user.
+* Updating the score.
+* Resetting the game state.
+## Contributing
+Contributions are welcome!
+If you find any bugs or have suggestions for improvements, please create an issue or submit a pull request.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.